Training/Events

 "It's a shame not to know about it!
 Summer Seminar on How to Research Gender-Related Information"

 NWEC held a seminar titled "It’s shame not to know about it!
-Summer Seminar on How to Research Gender-Related Information" on September 7 and 8, 2023.
+Summer Seminar on How to Research Gender-Related Information" on August 28 to 29, 2024.
 The aim of this seminar was to provide younger generations with support for study and learning because they are expected to play a vital role in promoting gender equality.
 The seminar was designed to teach them how to do research and find documents when they write reports and theses on gender-related issues.
-In total, 24 university
+In total, 16 university

 students and graduate students participated in this seminar.